Ch4nKyy/BG3WASD/doc/test_checklist.md

     * Context Menu opens after short click, but not after long click
     * Rightclick does not interrupt movement
     * Context Menu can be opened during WASD movement
+* Keybindings are saved into the json, when you change a key in the menu and change to another tab
 * Keybinding check reports errors in toml (invalid keynames) and game menu (important keys unbound)
 * Game does not crash, when you manually make the WASD Unlock fail
 * Controller is unaffected
 * Both Vulkan and DX11 work
+* Both GOG and Steam work